Bkrenz/calu-csc304/Programs/Assignment 2/notes.md

    2. If the flag for good data is still good, then output the record to good data
 4. Close the files

+## Error Report

+Good data is written out same as it came in, no modifications.

+A layout for the error report needs to be developed, with the approrpriate accompanying information.
+A suggested reference is available in the book, on page 210 (jump to 222).
+The column formatting makes sense.